koron/java-geotable/README.md

         $ gradle convert-japan-geojson -Pargs='{INFILE} {OUTFILE}'

-    It will take massive memory (4GB) and very long time (10min or so).
+    It might require large memory (about 4GB) and take long time (about 10min).

 2. Load GeoString TSV then query.